dotnet/designs/proposed/swift-interop.md

 ##### Automatic Reference Counting and Lifetime Management

 Swift has a very strongly-defined lifetime and ownership model.
 This model is specified in the Swift ABI and is similar to Objective-C's ARC (Automatic Reference Counting) system.
 The Binding Tools for Swift tooling handles these explicit lifetime semantics with some generated Swift code.
 In the new Swift/.NET interop, management of these lifetime semantics will be done by the Swift projection and not by the raw calling-convention support.

+##### Structs

+Like .NET, Swift has both struct types and class types.
+Unlike .NET, Swift's struct types have strong lifetime semantics more similar to C++ types than .NET structs.
+At the Swift ABI layer, there are broadly three types of structs: "POD/Trivial" structs, "Bitwise Takable/Movable" structs, and non-bitwise movable structs.
+The [Swift documentation](https://github.com/apple/swift/blob/main/docs/ABIStabilityManifesto.md#layout-and-properties-of-types) covers these different kinds of structs.
+Let's look at how we could map each of these categories of structs into .NET.

+"POD/Trivial" structs have no memory management required and no special logic for copying/moving/deleting the struct instance.
+Structs of this category can be represented as C# structs with the same field layout.

+"Bitwise Takable/Movable" structs have some memory management logic and require calls to Swift's ref-counting machinery to maintain expected lifetimes.
+Structs of this category can be projected into C# as a struct.
+When creating this C# struct, we would semantically treat each field as a separate local, create the C# projection of it, and save this "local" value into a field in the C# struct.

+Structs that are non-bitwise-movable are more difficult.
+They cannot be moved by copying their bits; their copy constructors must be used in all copy scenarios.
+When mapping these structs to C#, we must take care that we do not copy the underlying memory and to call the deallocate function when the C# usage of the struct falls out of scope.
+These use cases best match up to C# class semantics, not struct semantics.

+We plan to interop with Swift's Library Evolution mode, which brings an additional wrinkle into the Swift struct story.
+Swift's Library Evolution mode abstracts away all type layout and semantic information unless a type is explicitly marked as `@frozen`.
+In the Library Evolution case, all structs have "opaque" layout, meaning that their exact layout and category cannot be determined until runtime.
+As a result, we need to treat all "opaque" layout structs as possibly non-bitwise-movable at compile time as we will not know until runtime what the exact layout is.
+Swift/C++ interop does not use the Library Evolution mode, so it is not limited by opaque struct layouts.
+On the bright side, all "opaque" layout structs are passed as pointers in the calling convention, which helps simplify signature construction in the higher-level case.
+The size and layout information of a struct is available in its [Value Witness Table](https://github.com/apple/swift/blob/main/docs/ABIStabilityManifesto.md#value-witness-table), so we can look up this information at runtime for allocating struct instances and manipulating struct memory correctly.

 ### Projecting Swift into .NET